-- Modify or develop public education material for use by partnering organizations for use in parks - MS4s are encouraged to seek out and maintain partnerships with environmentally-focused organizations and utilize them as sources and distributors of information - NCTCOG will report on progress of partnership efforts to the Coordination Committee
+• Modify or develop public education material for use by partnering organizations for use in parks

+- MS4s are encouraged to seek out and maintain partnerships with environmentally-focused organizations and utilize them as sources and distributors of information - NCTCOG will report on progress of partnership efforts to the Coordination Committee

-- The TMDL I-Plan Program has established a partnership with the NCTCOG Regional Stormwater Management Program to coordinate on the development mutually beneficial stormwater related resources. - 6 TMDL area entities reported having established partnerships with local and regional organizations, including: school districts, city departments, universities, volunteer groups, business tenants, nonprofit organizations, and private organizations. - 5 TMDL entities have participated in Texas SmartScape sponsored plant sale events, providing education and outreach on native and drought tolerant species and how they benefit water quality.
+- The TMDL I-Plan Program has established a partnership with the NCTCOG Regional Stormwater Management Program to coordinate on the development mutually beneficial stormwater related resources. - 6 TMDL area entities reported having established partnerships with local and regional organizations, including: school districts, city departments, universities, volunteer groups, business tenants, non-profit organizations, and private organizations. - 5 TMDL entities have participated in Texas SmartScape sponsored plant sale events, providing education and outreach on native and drought tolerant species and how they benefit water quality. - NCTCOG developed a Texas Stream Team web page that includes information on upcoming training events, equipment, data, and contact information for current partners and for those entities in the region seeking to become involved with the Texas Stream Team. - NCTCOG hosted a Texas Stream Team workshop that addressed the barriers faced by prospective partners, offered guidance to partners seeking to re-establish their Citizen Scientist program, and gathered feedback from active partners.